The Yagi antenna or Yagi-Uda antenna or aerial is a particularly popular where directivity and gain are required for an antenna installation.

 Although the name, Yagi is normally used, its full name is the Yagi-Uda antenna.
 The name is derived from its two Japanese inventors Hidetsugu Yagi and Shintaro Uda.

 The RF antenna design concept was first outlined in a paper that Yagi presented in 1928.
 Since then its use has grown rapidly to the stage where today a television antenna is synonymous with an RF antenna having a central boom with lots of elements attached.

-It is apparent that Yagi did not aim to steal the publicity at all and as a result the design now bears the names of both men and is formally known as the Yagi-Uda antenna.
+It is apparent that Yagi did not aim to steal the publicity at all and as a result the proper name for the antenna design now bears the names of both men and is formally known as the Yagi-Uda antenna.

 Yagi antenna - the basics

 The Yagi directive antenna design has a dipole as the main radiating or driven element to which power is applied directly from a feeder.

 Further 'parasitic' elements are added which are not directly connected to the driven element but pick up power from the driven dipole element and re-radiate it.